Sridevi: Personal life

 Sridevi was always accompanied by her mother Rajeswari or by her sister Srilatha to the film sets during shooting of her films between 1972 and 1994.
-Sanjay Ramasamy is married to her sister Srilatha since 1989.
+The politician Sanjay Ramasamy has been married to her sister Srilatha since 1989.

 Sridevi campaigned for her father when he contested the Sivakasi constituency in 1989 assembly elections, but eventually lost in the elections.
 Her father died in 1990 of heart attack, while she was shooting for Lamhe.
-Her mother died in 1996, as a result of the complications suffered from an operation that she underwent in 1995 on a brain tumor at Memorial Sloan Kettering Cancer Center in New York.
+Her mother died in 1996, as a result of the complications suffered from an operation that she underwent in 1995 on a brain tumour at Memorial Sloan Kettering Cancer Center in New York.
 The neurosurgeon operated on the wrong side of her brain destroying her vital tissues of vision and recent memory.
-This was widely reported in US media at that time which then led to a successful court battle and prompted then President Bill Clinton’s proposal of a program for hospitals to disclose their medical malpractice and errors.
+This was widely reported in US media at that time which then led to a successful court battle and prompted then President Bill Clinton's proposal of a program for hospitals to disclose their medical errors.

 Sridevi was extremely discreet about her privacy and rarely gave interviews or discussed her private life in them.
 In 1996, she married producer Boney Kapoor.
-The couple had two daughters, Janhvi (born.
-1997), who is herself an actress, and Khushi (born.
-2000).
+Their children are Janhvi (born 1997), and Khushi (born 2000), both film actresses.

 Despite being known for her portrayals of a strong, vivacious and exuberant woman on-screen, Sridevi was an extremely introverted and reserved person off-screen.
 CNN-IBN correspondent Rajeev Masand says; "I have never known anyone who was so painfully shy, so quiet off-screen, who just transformed into a force of nature when the cameras came on.
-She was an interviewer’s nightmare, but the movie-buff’s dream".
+She was an interviewer's nightmare, but the movie-buff's dream".
 Commenting on her reserved nature, Firstpost says; "Behind the glamorous heroine with twinkling, magical eyes and a stunning face, was an inherently shy woman, often mistaken as arrogant.
 The truth is she was shy.
 Having begun to act when she was just 4, she did not complete formal education or get much of a chance to interact with kids of her own age.
 Consequently, she developed a strong dislike for crowds and noise."

+Boney Kapoor shared that Sridevi didn't speak to him for six months after he proposed, as he was married with two kids at the time.
+Despite the initial rejection, he eventually convinced her, and they married soon after.